LogtalkDotOrg/logtalk3/QUICK_START.md

 Ready to start writing your own programs?

-1. Read the User Manual sections on `Programming in Logtalk` and `Running and debugging Logtalk programs`.
+1. Read the Handbook sections on "Writing and running applications" and "Debugging".
+If you want to use your Prolog backend resources, read also the section on "Prolog integration and migration".

 2. Take a look at the [`coding`](coding) directory.
 There you will find syntax  support files for popular text editors which enable syntax coloring and other text services when editing Logtalk source files.
-There's also support for syntax highlighters used for publishing source code.
+There's also support for syntax highlighters used for publishing source code and for source code versioning systems.

 3. The [`tools`](tools) directory contains a comprehensive set of developer tools to help you test, debug, analyze, and document your applications.